devisephp/documentation/source/docs/5-apis.md

 There are only two sources that we can pass to these methods: **_(1) URL Parameters_** and **_(2) Input Data_**.

 *Params* are parameters that are in the slug.
 Using the example from the Devise Page Docs, we defined a URL to show the details of a single brewery.
-It does this by finding a brewery by it's id, so this brewery id must be passed in thru the URL.
+It does this by finding a brewery by its id, so this brewery id must be passed in through the URL.
 In the slug below, our parameter is named "breweryId" and it's enclosed in curly braces ({}) because this is Laravel's default syntax for route params.

 ```
 /breweries/{breweryId}